fosenutvikling/fuHTTP-ts/README.md

 #### Custom

-Each middleware is implementing the `iMiddleware` interface, which requires the `alter(...)` method to be implemented.
+Each middleware is implementing the `IMiddleware` interface, which requires the `alter(...)` method to be implemented.

     alter(request: http.IncomingMessage, response: http.ServerResponse): boolean;